RuchitKumarPatel/Satellite_image_change_detection/README.txt

 1. Quick start guide

+Before using the application, please make sure you have the MATLAB Computer Vision Toolbox, Image Processing Toolbox, and Statistics and Machine Learning Toolbox installed.
+When run, at the start the program will print those available or missing.

 Follow these steps for a test tour of the application:
 - In the top-left panel named "Image Controls & Settings", click on "Select Image Folder" to choose a folder with images from a same location and different dates.